Enterprise-CMCS/macpro-mdct-carts/services/database/YEARLY_UPDATE.md

 1. Navigate to the services/database/data/seed folder
 2. Open the seed-fmap.json file
 3. Add the data from the first table's rightmost column (The Enhanced federal medical assistance percentages).
 See prior heading for how to find this page.
-4. You'll note that like ACS, this uses and array of objects format.
-Unlike ACS, all the data is located in this one file.
-You'll simply append the newest years data to the bottom of the array.
-It should look something like this:
+4. Unlike ACS, all the data is located in this one file.
+Append the latest year's data to the bottom of the array.
+The format for this data is as follows:

 ```
 [